judsonlmoore/judsonlmoore.com/_posts/travel/destinations/morocco/2017-04-12-book-a-riad-morocco.markdown

 Just like with the smells, riads can be noisy places if you are on the first floor. **Any room not on the first floor should be just fine**, though, and offer you more silence than you would get at home or at a modern hotel.

-{% cloudinary /assets/images/2017/04/riad-in-morocco-1.jpg alt="Nighttime garden at a riad in Morocco" description="" %}
+{% cloudinary default /assets/images/2017/04/riad-in-morocco-1.jpg alt="Nighttime garden at a riad in Morocco" description="" %}

 ### 8. Can you accommodate my dietary restrictions?